Tessakam/progressive-enhancement/README.md

 * Done: Semantics & co
 * Done: CSS selectors
-* To do: CSS positioning
+* To do: CSS positioning part 3
 * To do: Web fonts
 * To do: Useful tools